maginium/docs/the-basics/cache.md

 Cache::forever('key', 'value');
 ```

-> \[!NOTE]\
+{% hint style="info" %}
-> If you are using the Memcached driver, items that are stored "forever" may be removed when the cache reaches its size limit.
+If you are using the Memcached driver, items that are stored "forever" may be removed when the cache reaches its size limit.
+{% endhint %}

 #### [Removing Items From the Cache](cache.md#removing-items-from-the-cache)